Skip to main content

 • Transfer ownership to another user.

-If no separate billing email is configured, the organization owner is used as the default contact.
-The user who creates the organization is automatically assigned the Organization Owner security group.
+If no separate billing email is configured, the organisation owner is used as the default contact.
+The user who creates the organisation is automatically assigned the Organisation Owner security group.

-The Organization Admin has almost the same capabilities as the owner, but with one important restriction:
+The Organisation Admin has almost the same capabilities as the owner, but with one important restriction:

 • Can manage users and their security groups.